glaukko/glaukko/README.md

 - 👋 Hi, I’m @glaukko
 - 👀 I’m interested in ...
-Creating
+Creating Things
-- 🤓 I specialize in ...
-Backend Development, OOP
 - 🌱 I’m currently learning ...
 Music Production
-- 💞️ I’m looking to collaborate on ... applications/websites/interesting projects
+- 💞️ I’m looking to collaborate on ...
+Tech-Related Projects
 - 📫 How to reach me ... hmu on Discord: glaukko
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I was once Challenger in League